-Inaugural Metcalf Prize winner Kaylene Young’s stem cell research leads to potential new non-invasive treatment
+Inaugural Metcalf Prize winner Kaylene Young’s stem cell research leads to potential new non-invasive treatment for MS

 A new pain-free treatment for multiple sclerosis using magnetism to stimulate brain repair has commenced trials with patients in Hobart.